Give Us the Moon: Production

 The film is based on the 1939 novel The Elephant is White, written by Caryl Brahms and her Russian émigré writing partner S.J.
-Simon, but the story was moved from Paris in the 1930s to London in the late 1940s.
-Brahms and Simon provided additional dialogue to director Val Guest's screenplay.
+Simon, with the story moved from 1930s Paris to late-1940s London.
+Brahms and Simon provided additional dialogue to Guest's screenplay.

-Val Guest said Lockwood "had been dying to do comedy and I had a big fight to get, even Ted, to get her to do" the film.
-"It was a great departure for her, it opened her up....
+Guest said Lockwood "had been dying to do comedy and I had a big fight to get, even Ted, to get her to do" the film.
+"It was a great departure for her, it opened her up...
 She had an enormous sense of fun, real lavatory laugh, raucous, and the ideal partner for her, and a real charmer, and I wrote him into every film I did as a juvenile lead was Peter Graves who had this great Niven-like quality, in fact he looked like Niven in those days, great throwaway charm and sophistication, so I wrote him into all those movies."

 Jean Simmons was cast in one of her first roles.

 The film came in under budget.